toeverything/blocksuite/packages/docs/components/overview.md

 In a nutshell, BlockSuite categorizes components into the following types:

 - **Editor** - A container used to present document content in various forms.
 Different editors are composed of different sets of [block specs](../guide/block-spec).
 - **Block** - The atomic unit for constructing document within the editor.
-Once a block spec is registered, multiple corresponding block instances can be rendered in the editor.
+Once a [block spec](../guide/block-spec) is registered, multiple corresponding block instances can be rendered in the editor.
 - **Widget** - Auxiliary components that contextually show up in the editor on demand, such as a search bar or color picker.
 Every block can define its own widgets.
-- **Fragment** - Independent components outside the editor.
+- **Fragment** - External components outside the editor.
 They share the document with the editor but have their own lifecycles.

 ![showcase-fragments-2](../images/showcase-fragments-2.jpg)